List of San Jose Sharks award winners: Hockey Hall of Fame

 The following is a list of San Jose Sharks who have been enshrined in the Hockey Hall of Fame.

+Foster Hewitt Memorial Award

+One member of the Sharks organization has been honored with the Foster Hewitt Memorial Award.
+The award is presented by the Hockey Hall of Fame to members of the radio and television industry who make outstanding contributions to their profession and the game of ice hockey during their broadcasting career.

 Lester Patrick Trophy

 The Lester Patrick Trophy has been presented by the National Hockey League and USA Hockey since 1966 to honor a recipient's contribution to ice hockey in the United States.
 This list includes all personnel who have ever been employed by the San Jose Sharks in any capacity and have also received the Lester Patrick Trophy.

 United States Hockey Hall of Fame

 Retired numbers

-The San Jose Sharks have retired one of their jersey numbers.
+The San Jose Sharks have retired two of their jersey numbers.
 Out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Sharks during his 20-year NHL career and no Sharks player had ever worn the number 99 prior to its retirement.

 Team awards

 Media Good Guy

 The Media Good Guy is an annual award voted on by the Bay Area media given to the player who handles his media responsibilities with cooperation, honesty, and thoughtfulness, and answers the bell no matter the outcome or situation.